 Amisfield had our favourite wines on this list.
 We loved how they tended to be more fruit-forward wines than other vineyards in the area.

-Choose ‘Trust the Chef’ and you will get a 5-course degustation with matching wines – you’ll definitely be impressed.
+Choose ‘Trust the Chef’ and you will get a five-course degustation with matching wines – you’ll definitely be impressed.

 This winery doesn’t offer the best views, but it is definitely one of the best vineyards in Central Otago thanks to the consistently high quality of their wines.